FaceTime Logo

 FaceTime Logo 2011-2013

 The new version of the logo accompanied the application running on iOS versions 4.3-6.
-Moreover, the program was first adapted for devices on the iPad (starting with the second series).
+Moreover, the program was first adapted for iPad devices (starting with the second series).

 But this time, the developers approached the logo more originally.
 They removed glare and green color by adding a metallic embossed texture and a realistic lens.
 The icon began to look different because the developers combined the old image of the TV camera and the built-in smartphone lens, which has a characteristic bluish sheen.
 At the same time, the square turned silver and received an embossed pattern, which is why the logo acquired a metalized design.
 In addition, he had a thin frame that shimmered in the light.